 To apply: Students entering the UCLA School of Nursing are advised to submit the Free Application for Federal Student Aid (FAFSA).
 The priority deadline is March 2.
 The UCLA code for the FAFSA is 001315.

 UCLA Graduate Division Fellowships Support

-Graduate Opportunity Fellowship: This program provides fellowships for students who are socioeconomic disadvantaged.
+Graduate Opportunity Fellowship: This program provides fellowships for students who are socioeconomically disadvantaged.
 This fellowship provides for a $20,000 stipend plus tuition, and, if necessary, nonresident supplemental tuition for the first year only.
-Applicants compete campus wide.
+Applicants compete campus-wide.

-Health Resources & Services Administration (HRSA) Grant and Audrienne H. Moseley Scholarship: The School of Nursing has limited HRSA grant and Audrienne H. Moseley need based scholarship funds available for MECN students.
-These are financial need based awards.
+Health Resources & Services Administration (HRSA) Grant and Audrienne H. Moseley Scholarship: The School of Nursing has limited HRSA grant and Audrienne H. Moseley needs-based scholarship funds available for MECN students.
+These are financial need-based awards.
 Applications are emailed to students in May before the academic year begins.

 School of Nursing Scholarships

 The School offers a number of scholarships to students in the MECN program.
 Students will receive a scholarship application in May with a due date of June 20th.